 And scaling up, even slightly, can have a big positive impact on caregivers.

 Experts by Experience is a collaboration between Inspire and Mayo Clinic Connect, online support communities for patients and caregivers.
-By sharing their stories, patients and caregivers awaken, inform and strengthen a patient’s capacity to partner in their care, and help people working in health care to learn and discover opportunities for quality improvement.
+By sharing their stories, patients and caregivers awaken, inform, and strengthen the capacity to partner in their care.
+The stories also help clinicians and non-medical professionals in health care implement patient-informed practices in their interactions and communications, by uncovering opportunities for quality improvement.
 The series showcases the value of shared experiences and features contributors from around the globe.

 About the author: Renata K. Louwers, patient advocate and writer, is the editor and co-founder, with her husband, Tim Louwers, of the literary journal and nonprofit organization, Months To Years.
 It explores death, dying, and mortality through creative nonfiction, poetry, and art.
 She was the caregiver to her first husband, Ahmad Khoshroo, during his 11-month treatment for stage IV bladder cancer.
 Twitter: @RenataLouwers and @MonthsToYears.